Ah, you seek to master the art of [insert skill here], do you?

-Our brains have two kinds of neural tissue: grey matter and white matter.
-The grey matter processes information in the brain, directing signals and sensory stimuli to nerve cells, while white matter is mostly made up of fatty tissue and nerve fibers.
-In order for our bodies to move, information needs to travel from the brain's grey matter, down the spinal cord, through a chain of nerve fibers called axons to our muscles.
+Our brains are made up of two types of tissue: grey matter and white matter.
+Grey matter processes information, directing signals and stimuli to nerve cells, while white matter, it is mostly made up of fatty tissue and nerve fibers.
+For our bodies to move like a master ninja, the information must travel from the grey matter in the brain, down the spinal cord, through a chain of nerve fibers, we call it axons, to our muscles.

-So how does practice or repetition affect the inner workings of our brains?
-The axons that exist in the white matter are wrapped with a fatty substance called myelin.
-And it's this myelin covering, or sheath, that seems to change with practice.
-Myelin is similar to insulation on electrical cables.
-It prevents energy loss from electrical signals that the brain uses, moving them more efficiently along neural pathways.
+So how does repetition affect the inner workings of our brains?
+The axons in the white matter are wrapped in a fatty substance called myelin.
+It’s this myelin coating that seems to change with practice.
+Myelin is like insulation on electrical wires, it prevents energy loss in the electrical signals that the brain uses, allowing them to move more efficiently along neural pathways.

-Some recent studies in mice suggest that the repetition of a physical motion increases the layers of myelin sheath that insulates the axons.
-And the more layers, the greater the insulation around the axon chains; forming a sort of superhighway for information connecting your brain to your muscles.
+Some studies in mice suggest that repeating a physical motion increases the layers of myelin coating that insulate the axons.
+The more layers, the greater the insulation around the axon chains, forming a sort of superhighway for information connecting your brain to your muscles.

 So while many athletes and performers attribute their successes to muscle memory, muscles themselves don’t really have memory.
 Rather, it may be the myelination of neural pathways that gives these athletes and performers their edge with faster and more efficient neural pathways.

 So if effective practice is the key, how can we get the most out of our practice time?

 Banish potential distractions by shutting off your computer or TV and putting your cell phone in time-out.
 In one study, researchers observed 260 students studying.